 Table of Contents

-We did a lot of research on this topic before we hit the road.
-While we didn’t want to spend thousands of dollars on a system (or multiple systems combined), we also wanted a product that we could trust as we went around the country to many different campgrounds and water sources.
+We did a lot of research on this topic before choosing the right filter for us.
+While we didn’t want to spend thousands of dollars on a system (or multiple systems combined), we also wanted a product that we could trust would provide great water quality.

 When we decided to make the purchase, we went with the Big Berkey Water Filter.
-This system included a 2.1 gallon stainless steel chamber (upper chamber to put in unfiltered water and lower for the water to filter to), 2 Black Berkey water filter elements, and a plastic spigot.
+This system included a 2.1 gallon stainless steel chamber (upper chamber to put in unfiltered water and lower for the water to filter to), 2 Black Berkey purification elements, and a plastic spigot.
 This was a complete filter system for just about $250.
-That was a small price to pay seeing how some of the campgrounds we’ve been had orange colored water coming from the tap!
+That was a small price to pay to get clean, fresh water every single time!

-Since we have downsized RV’s, we also downsized our Berkey to the Travel Berkey Water Filter.
-This system is 19″ tall and it fits under our upper cabinet right next to the sink.
+The smaller model we went with was the Travel Berkey Water Filter.
+This system is 19″ tall and it fits perfectly under our upper cabinet right next to the sink.
 We actually traded with Bryanna’s mom since they had a little more counter space for our Big Berkey water filter.

 Berkey Water Filter Review

-They offer many different sizes to accommodate your family’s water drinking needs from large to small.
-They also even offer a water bottle called the Sport Berkey which has a small Black Berkey filter at the end of a straw in a blue water bottle.
-We’ve had these as well and they filter very well, it just became hard to suck through the straw when the filters were getting older.
+They offer many different sizes to accommodate your family’s water drinking needs from large to small (including a Berkey Light option).
+They also offer a water bottle called the Sport Berkey.
+It has a small Black Berkey filter at the end of a straw in a blue water bottle.
+We’ve had these as well and they filter very well.
+It just became hard to suck through the straw when the filters were getting older.

 Here’s a quick video showing the components of the Berkey water filter and how to set them up.